zachs-tasks/fetch_submission/README.md

     1. Ensure db credentials were stored and loaded in a secure manner
     2. Since there's a lot of network i/o, I'd want to make this async
     3. Make sure things aren't so tightly coupled
+    4. Make this run forever.
+For now, it just runs until we're out of messages.
+    5. Handle ipv6